arielgee/Sage-Like/.misc/tasks.md

 * rewrite isDescendantOfRoot, work from the modified id up to the parent => NO. was rewriten to handle array of ids.
 * need to handle seperartor bookmarks. tree is getting fucked
 * replace the key for the TreeFeedsData object from url to id of LI (also id of bookmark)
-* purge remove all becouse of async functions, executed too sone => rewriten and moved to the start on the view load
+* purge remove all because of async functions, executed too sone => rewriten and moved to the start on the view load
 * lastChecked is redundent in TreeFeedsData => used in purge
 * list not empty in discovery view or many 'still loading' rows /??? fixed? look out for it
 * check why list status bar is bold